pola-rs/polars/docs/source/user-guide/io/cloud-storage.md

 ## Writing to cloud storage

-We can write a `DataFrame` to cloud storage in Python using s3fs for S3, adlfs for Azure Blob Storage and gcsfs for Google Cloud Storage.
-In this example, we write a Parquet file to S3.
+`DataFrame`s can also be written to cloud storage by passing a cloud URL:

 {{code_block('user-guide/io/cloud-storage','write_parquet',['write_parquet'])}}

+Note that `DataFrame`s can also be written to any file-like Python object that supports writes.